phaniram/TC-Wiki-Creation/HP Haven Twitter Analysis Tutorial Challenge.md

 HP Haven Twitter Analysis Tutorial Challenge
 ================

+**[Scenario]**

-[Scenario] Let's say your company launched a product and wanted to know it's views in public.
+Let's say your company launched a product and wanted to know it's views in public.
 How do you go about it?

-[Behaviour]
-SurveyMonkey?
+**[Behaviour]**

+_SurveyMonkey?_

-People won't respond to surveys and also don't take much interest in taking it.
+People won't respond to surveys and also don't take much interest in taking it unless you bribe them with gifts or sweepstakes.

 What if we can analyse public reviews available in twitter or facebook comments?

 Well, here's the tutorial to help you do that.

-In this tutorial we'll be creating a web application, which does sentiment analysis on public data i.e tweets through IDOLOnDemand SentimentAnalysis API and store the information in Vertica Instance, display it over the timeline.
+In this tutorial we'll be creating a web application, which does sentiment analysis on public data i.e tweets through IDOLOnDemand SentimentAnalysis API and store the information in Vertica Instance, display it in nice Graph over the timeline.

-[Impact]
+**[Impact]**

 You'll now know exactly what people are thinking about your product over the timeline of tweets about the product you launched.

 Nice isn't it?
 Then let's start.